 Northrup Grumman — Supports communities, projects and organizations, particularly where its employees live and work, with financial, in-kind and volunteer resources.
 Grants are awarded to accredited schools and 501(c)(3) nonprofit organizations for projects focused on education and the environment, among others.
 Requests for funding will be accepted beginning February 1, 2017 through June 30, 2017.

-new U.S. Fish and Wildlife Service Wetland Restoration Projects Standard Grants — Public-private matching grants support long-term protection, restoration, and/or enhancement of wetlands and associated upland habitats.
+U.S. Fish and Wildlife Service Wetland Restoration Projects Standard Grants — Public-private matching grants support long-term protection, restoration, and/or enhancement of wetlands and associated upland habitats.
 United States initiated applications are due July 14, 2017.
 Applications for Canadian- and Mexican-based projects are due June 30, 2017.

-new Captain Planet Foundation — Small grant awards are made to U.S.-based schools and organizations for environmental related projects.
+Captain Planet Foundation — Small grant awards are made to U.S.-based schools and organizations for environmental related projects.
 Spring and summer project deadlines are September 30th and fall and winter deadlines are January 31st.

 NASA High Impact/Broad Implementation STEM Education Partnerships — NASA seeks to compliment its education activities by partnering with organizations to leverage resources, reach wider and more diverse audiences, and achieve mutually beneficial objectives.
 The deadline for proposals is December 31, 2017.

 Alfred P. Sloan Foundation — Grant making in program areas that include basic research, STEM education, and the public understanding of STEM and economics.
 Letters of inquiry are accepted at any time.